-Consequently, even though DSS allowed them to join Falana’s vehicle, they ensured that it was not only driven by their operative but was flanked by their own escort vehicles.
+Consequently, even though DSS allowed them join Falana’s vehicle, they ensured that it was not only driven by their operative, but was flanked by their own escort vehicles.

 In his reaction, Falana described what transpired at the court as pure “gangsterism”, saying his clients would fight back accordingly.

 He alleged that it was the Director-General of the DSS, Yusuf Bichi that gave his boys the instruction to “abduct” Sowore in the court premises.

 Falana alleged that the agency had already concluded plans to file fresh set of charges against the defendants.

 “The Director-General of the State Security Service had ordered that Mr. Sowore be abducted in the premises of the Federal High Court.
 You will recall that I did inform the court that the order for their release was obeyed yesterday and that there are new moves to file a new charge.

 “The prosecution team said in the open court that no such information was available to them.
 But here we are now and the court is being prevented from carrying out its normal duty because there was a move to forcefully take him away from the court.

 “As officers of the court we are going to take appropriate steps, as a matter of fact, we have a sister case in court No 5 where we are also challenging the illegal detention of our client by the state security service.